AquaEBM/miroir/miroir_glium/README.md

 ### TODOs

-- Visualisations lack customization, mainly in the choice of colors...
 - 3D simulations lack any kind of lighting, hence, making viewing complex, curved, surfaces awkward.
 I am not (yet?) well-versed enough in 3D rendering to know how to implement this neatly.
 - This uses a slightly older version of [`glium`](https://crates.io/crates/glium/), because we rely on [`glium_shapes`](https://crates.io/crates/glium_shapes) to create the vertices of a 3D sphere.
 Hand-roll our own implementation, bump the dependency, and adapt to API changes.